-Award will be made to the Proposer offering the most advantageous proposal after consideration of the evaluation criteria set forth below.
-The City will not be obligated to accept a proposal, but will make an award in the best interests of the City after all proposals have been evaluated.
+A conditional award letter will be issued to the Proposer offering the most qualified proposal after consideration of the evaluation criteria set forth below.
+The City is not be obligated to issue a conditional award letter, but may make an award in the best interests of the City after all proposals have been evaluated.